MPowed/CSGO-Fact-Bot/README.md

 Notes

 - You are welcome to edit the random facts file and add your own.
 People will ask about them so it is always nice to have SOME information about it
 - The "ready" status of the random facts will time out after 30 seconds to avoid accidently typing random facts when you actually want to type something.
-Jst              start at step 1 again.
+Just              start at step 1 again.